SherllyNeo/suckless_mental_trainer/README.md

-# Suckless memory trainer
+# Suckless mental trainer

+## Introduction
+A suckless style mental trainer.
+Probably more bloated in features than other suckless software however I have been unable to find any satisficatory mental training software and wished to make my own.

+### Features
+This program has lots of features designed to help you train for memory competition, arithmetic competitions, blindfold chess and other intelligence events.

-A memory trainer with usage ./memory_trainer --mode then game options
+A mental trainer with usage ./mental_trainer --mode then game options

 This will colour code your errors